Munich is working on solutions for the viable city of the future together with numerous partners from business and science.

 Controllable consumption focuses mainly on decentralized heat pump systems with high-performance thermal storage.

-Planable power generation is facilitated through decentralized heat and power generation plants operated by means of high-capacity thermal storage tanks, which are temporarily operated instead of heaters as usual.
+Plannable power generation is facilitated through decentralized heat and power generation plants operated by means of high-capacity thermal storage tanks, which are used instead of conventional heaters.

-While nearly all technologies will be deployed (mostly in buildings) in the near future, for network operators there is much potential for the utilization of relatively inexpensive storage capacity at city or district level (medium voltage / low voltage, i.e. local power transformer).
+While nearly all technologies will be deployed (mostly in buildings) in the near future, there is much potential for network operators for utilization of relatively inexpensive storage capacity at city or district level (medium voltage / low voltage, i.e. local power transformer).